 On April 16, 2016, a major 7.8 earthquake hit in Ecuador and a few days later on April 20, 2016, another earthquake – 6.2 in magnitude - also struck the country.
 This devastating natural disaster has taken the lives of over 650 people and injured more than 16,000 – marking the worst natural disaster the country has faced in decades.
 Hundreds of buildings were damaged, including some 150 schools.
 While tourist areas were among the hardest hit, many remote villages were made inaccessible due to landslides and damaged communications systems.
 The destruction has been monumental and will take years to recover from, with Ecuador’s president estimating the cost of the damages at $3 billion.

 In addition to the water filters, WHI partnered with Christian nonprofit International Aid, which was in possession of 8,400 hygiene kits prepared by All Shores Wesleyan Church in Spring Lake, Michigan.
 WHI also partnered with Brink Truck Lines from Holland, Michigan and transportation specialist Airlink to deliver the hygiene kits and water filters to Guayaquil, Ecuador.
-With the help of Junta de Beneficencia and the Wesleyan Church in Ecuador, WHI is distributing the filters and hygiene kits in the highly effected Manabi and Esmeraldas provinces.
-Through of our partnerships with Filter of Hope, International Aid, Airlink, Brink Truck Lines, the Junta de Beneficencia de Guayaquil, The Wesleyan Church and donors, we are providing opportunity, dignity and hope to the people of Ecuador.
+With the help of Junta de Beneficencia and the Wesleyan Church in Ecuador, WHI was able to distribute these filters and hygiene kits in the highly effected Manabi and Esmeraldas provinces.
+Through of our partnerships with Filter of Hope, International Aid, Airlink, Brink Truck Lines, the Junta de Beneficencia de Guayaquil, The Wesleyan Church and donors, were able to provide opportunity, dignity and hope to the people of Ecuador when they most needed it.

 Earthquake in Nepal